 Consistent with §3 of [7], we find that the ED arrival rate should be time varying, but we emphasize that the proper view is over a week as opposed to the common daily view.
 In particular, we think that the arrival rate can be regarded as periodic over a week.
 As in [7] and [11] before, we find that there is moderate overdispersion compared to a non-homogeneous Poisson process (NHPP).
 We conclude that it might be reasonable to use an NHPP arrival process model, but in fact we suggest instead a two-time-scale arrival process model.
-We suggest first modelling the daily totals as a discrete-time Gaussian process and then letting the arrivals during the day, given the daily total, be distributed as an NHPP.
-The conditional NHPP means that the arrival times (not interarrival times!) of the daily total number of arrivals are treated as i.i.d. random variables on the entire day with a probability density function (pdf) proportional to the arrival rate function for that day, as discussed in [17, 18].
-This arrival process model is a variant of the model proposed by [17].
-We find that the model is supported by statistical tests in [18, 19]; see §3.4.
+We suggest first modeling the daily totals as a discrete-time Gaussian process and then letting the arrivals during the day, given the daily total, be distributed as an NHPP.
+The conditional NHPP means that the arrival times (not interarrival times!) of the daily total number of arrivals are treated as i.i.d. random variables on the entire day with a probability density function (pdf) proportional to the arrival rate function for that day, as discussed in [15, 16].
+This arrival process model is a variant of the model proposed by [15].
+We find that the model is supported by statistical tests in [16, 17]; see §3.4.

 The two-time-scale model is convenient because it supports focusing on arrivals over successive days and arrivals within days separately.
-There is precedent for two-time-scale healthcare models in [14, 20], but these are very different.
-The first [20] focuses on the hospital plus the ED, observing that the Internal Wards (IW's) operate on the slower time scale of days, whereas the ED operates on the faster time scale of hours.
-The paper [20] proposes and analyzes a Markov chain (MC) model of that system, using a discretetime MC for the days and a continuous-time MC for the transitions within days.
-On the other hand, in §3.2 of [14] the authors propose a two-timescale model of the LoS.
-The general thrust of [14] is consistent with our time-varying LoS distribution, which we discuss next.
+There is precedent for two-time-scale healthcare models in [14, 18], but these are very different.
+The first [18] focuses on the hospital plus the ED, observing that the Internal Wards (IW's) operate on the slower time scale of days, whereas the ED operates on the faster time scale of hours.
+The paper [18] proposes and analyzes a Markov chain (MC) model of that system, using a discrete-time MC for the days and a continuous-time MC for the transitions within days.
+On the other hand, in §3.2 of [14] the authors propose a two-time-scale model of the LoS.
+The general thrust of of [14] is consistent with our time-varying LoS distribution, which we discuss next.

 We present strong evidence that the LoS distribution needs to be regarded as time-varying, and find that it suffices to make it time-varying over hours.
 Figure 8 here shows that the average occupancy level and departure rate are not predicted properly by a using the overall LoS distribution.
-We can make the connection by applying the theory of infinite-server queues as in [21] or, equivalently, the time-varying Little's law [22, 23].
+We can make the connection by applying the theory of infinite-server queues as in [19] or, equivalently, the time-varying Little's law [20, 21].
 We show how the time-varying LoS can be efficiently and effectively analyzed by exploiting a discrete-time model in the time scale of hours.
-The time dependence in the LoS may prove useful in studying the scheduled operations in the ED and the internal wards.

 Here is how the rest of this paper is organized.
 In §2 we briefly describe the Rambam hospital and our data source, referring to [7] for more details.
-We analyze and model the ED arrival process in §3; we also discuss the probability of admission into an internal ward there.
+We analyze and model the ED arrival process in §3; we also discuss the admission probability there.
 In §4, we analyze and model the LoS.
 In §5, we examine the departure process, showing that it can be useful to view the departure process in reverse time.
 In §6 we compare our model to simulation.
 Finally, we draw conclusions in §7.
-Supplementary material is provided in an online appendix [24].
+Supplementary material is provided in an online appendix [22].